Phryges

-The Phryges (/fr/) are the official mascots of the 2024 Summer Olympics and 2024 Summer Paralympics in Paris.
+The Phryges (/fr/) were the official mascots of the 2024 Summer Olympics and 2024 Summer Paralympics in Paris.
 They are anthropomorphic Phrygian caps, a French symbol of liberty.

 History

 Background

 The Phrygian cap, a symbol of liberty, inspired the design of the Phryges.

 The Phrygian cap, a soft hat typically in red, was traditionally worn by freed slaves in Phrygia, an ancient kingdom located in present-day Turkey.
 Since the 1789 storming of the Bastille state prison, which began the French Revolution, the Phrygian cap was worn as a symbol of liberty, including during the 1924 Summer Olympics in Paris.
 Marianne, the national personification of France, is often depicted wearing a Phrygian cap.

 The Phryges were designed by Gilles Deleris and Jules Dubost.

 Unveiling

 On 14 November 2022, with the reveal of the Paris 2024 mascot, they were advertised as "sporty, party-loving and so French."
 Tony Estanguet, president of the organizing committee, said that an "ideal" was chosen over an animal, elaborating on the cap's symbol of freedom and meaning to French people.
 He added that the Paralympics mascot's disability "also sends a strong message: to promote inclusion."